Chisme: Women's meetups

 Impact

-20K+ monthly active users, 4.7★ ratings and subscription-based revenue
+20K+ monthly active users, 4.7★ rating, subscription revenue

 Tools